Petrine Baroque: Naryshkin Baroque style

-Peter was raised in Moscow, lived at the Grand Palace of Kremlin, and spent time at multiple royal estates outside of the city.
-His father died when he was four years old, so Peter had a fairly unsupervised youth to pursue his own passions.
+Peter was raised in Moscow, lived at the Kremlin, and spent time at multiple royal estates outside of the city.
+His father Alexis died when he was four years old, so Peter had a fairly unsupervised youth to pursue his own passions.
 Peter developed his taste for architecture by looking at the buildings which surrounded him in his childhood, many of which were patronized by his family.
 These churches and houses which surrounded Moscow reflected European influence in their structure and decoration.
 The Moscow or Naryshkin Baroque style, named after Peter's maternal side of the family, was prominent in these buildings.
 Characteristic of the Naryshkin Baroque are large scale buildings and lack of wood amongst building materials.

 Dutch Baroque style

 As Peter entered young adulthood and spent time travelling, his architectural taste began to favor the elements of Dutch architecture.
 Peter met with the Dutch architect Simon Schijnvoet (sometimes Schynvoet or Schynvaet) in 1697.
 Schijnvoet specialized in Dutch Baroque but also taught Peter about naval architecture.
-The first house in St. Petersburg that Peter designed utilized elements from this naval style which Schjinvoet taught him, including flat, painted log walls, wooden tile-like shingles, and windows made from small planes of glass.
+The cabin in St. Petersburg that Peter designed utilized elements from this naval style which Schjinvoet taught him, including flat, painted log walls, wooden tile-like shingles, and windows made from small planes of glass.
 These elements of design were unlike the Russian styles seen up until this point.

-The Russian history scholar James Cracraft suggests that the clearest example of Dutch architecture designed under Peter's rule was his Summer Palace in St. Petersburg which was referred to as "Monplaisir" or "Little Dutch House".
+The Russian history scholar James Cracraft suggests that the clearest example of Dutch architecture designed under Peter's rule was his Summer Palace in St. Petersburg, while there was also Monplaisir Palace, also known as the "Little Dutch House".
 In a 1724 letter to the architectural student Ivan Korobov, Peter discusses his preference for the ornamentation of Dutch Baroque.
 In this same letter, Peter conveys his disinterest for the architectural styles of the French and Italian due to its lack of adornment and use of stone rather than brick.
 Among Peter's papers, a note was found describing how he sent two Russian architecture students to Holland so that they could learn the Dutch Baroque style and come back to build churches and houses for St. Petersburg.
 In addition to having Russian students train abroad, Peter also hired Dutch architects to come and work on projects in Russia.